PC-trollbox/DuckCloud/README.md

 using normal DuckCloud tools.
 This account can run VMs. even get PRO flag for itself.
 Under /manage, you'll find "PRO flag management" section, which will have the options to create or delete PRO tokens.
 The tokens can be created/removed, and set to expire after activation.
 You can also restrict the user from getting the PRO flag by using this feature, by setting `cannotPRO` to `true` an db.json.

+### Database editing
+Create a file called `db.lok`, then you can edit the database.
+After you have done the editing, remove `db.lok`, otherwise the site won't answer.